NeverSinkDev/NeverSink-Filter/README.md

 INSTALLATION INSTRUCTIONS:
 --------------------------

-Select one or several filters from this folder
+Select one or several filters from the latest release folder/archive..

-2) Paste the file into the following folder:
+Paste the file into the following folder:

 %userprofile%/Documents/My Games/Path of Exile